 Is a Chromebook for you?

-Chromebooks aren’t for everyone, and some users will be frustrated by their lack of functionality.
-Others might not even notice that Chrome OS is a bit more limited than traditional operating systems like Windows 10 and MacOS.
+While they have plenty of admirable qualities, Chromebooks aren’t for everyone.
+Some users will be frustrated by their lack of functionality, especially when transitioning from Windows 10 or MacOS.
+Others might not even notice that Chrome OS is a bit more limited than traditional operating systems.
+If your internet speed is less than stellar, you may also run into frustrations with a Chromebook.

-It all depends on how you use your current laptop or desktop.
-If you need to run a lot of specialized applications like Photoshop, Illustrator, or even if you absolutely need the Microsoft Office Suite and can’t settle for Google Docs, a Chromebook probably isn’t for you.
-On the other hand, it’s great for people who mostly surf the web or stick to other online tasks.
+The way you perceive a Chromebook’s performance depends mainly on how you use your current laptop or desktop.
+If you need to run specialized applications like Photoshop or Illustrator, for example, Chrome OS may fall short.
+Similarly, if you need the Microsoft Office Suite and can’t settle for Google Docs, a Chromebook probably isn’t for you.
+On the other hand, it might be the perfect solution for people who mostly surf the web or stick to other online tasks.
+Knowing how you use your current laptop or PC can help you decide whether Chrome OS can handle your regular activities.

-Chromebooks are devices that excel at general-purpose use — think of a Chromebook as a slightly more robust tablet or a big smartphone with a keyboard.
-If you can’t do it in a web browser or Android app, you probably won’t be able to do it on a Chromebook.
-That said, if you just need an affordable mobile device to bridge the gap between a desktop and your smartphone, a Chromebook might be for you.
+Overall, Chromebooks are devices that excel at general-purpose use.
+Think of a Chromebook as a slightly more robust tablet or a big smartphone with a keyboard.
+If you can’t perform a function in a web browser or Android app, a Chromebook probably can’t manage it, either.
+That said, if you need an affordable mobile device to bridge the gap between a desktop and your smartphone, a Chromebook might be for you.

 - The best Chromebooks for students in 2020